INTROVERSION & SOCIAL ANXIETY

 You may not be wired for the same amount of action as some other people, but this is not a justification to break up with society.

-Plenty of people around the world who are just like you find ways to thrive.
+Plenty of people around the world who are just like you find ways to thrive in a largely extroverted society.

 Find your balance.

-Maybe you can network, but in smaller doses and less frequently.
-You likely won’t spontaneously combust giving a speech, but it might take different planning, preparation and support to get through it successfully.
+Give a speech, but take time for different planning, preparation and support to get through it successfully.